-Days in which I get closer to the future.
-I see that the elements standing in my way maintain an inverse movement yet harmonious.
-Everyone knows where they are going and I just walk.
-I need rice and to understand why everything is perfectly illuminated.
+Days when I approach the future.
+I see that the elements involved in my path maintain an inverse but harmonious movement.
+All the people go where they're going and I just walk.
+I need rice and understand why everything is so well lit.

-The time space between events provokes thoughts with some pleasant conclusions.
-I seek the incomplete.
-The means of transportation are comfortable but I don't fall asleep easily.
-I try to represent the invisible around me.
+The space of time between events directs thoughts to some pleasant conclusions.
+I look for the incomplete.
+Means of transportation are comfortable but I don't fall asleep easily.
+I try to represent the invisible that surrounds me.

-The environments display a surprising asymmetry, through the apparent casuality and imbalance of things.
-By eliminating the unessential, reducing everything to its essence, the japanese design suggests a sense of infinity.
+The environments display a surprising asymmetry, through the imbalance and the apparent coincidence of things.
+By eliminating the non-essential, reducing things to their essence, Japanese design suggests a feeling of infinity.

-Space is an entity with four dimensions: height, width, length and time.
-To be useful it's not necessary for it to be full.
-The emptiness can be filled out by one's abilities.
-In the open space where we stand, we are able to structure the flow of time and drink green tea.
-We can look at the people passing by.
-They carry little bags filled with round stones.
-Their arms move in a different manner.
+Space is an entity with four dimensions: height, width, length, and time.
+You don't have to be full to be useful.
+The void can be covered by the ability of each one.
+In the open space where we are, we can structure the flow of time and drink green tea.
+We can see people passing by.
+They carry bags full of round stones.
+They move their arms differently.

-The days are short and the wind is piercing.
-I can find new paths without getting lost.
-I seem to answer correctly in japanese to questions that I didn't completely understand.
-For whatever reason, things flow.
+The days are short and the wind is biting.
+I can discover other paths without getting lost.
+I seem to answer questions that I didn't fully understand in Japanese well.
+For some reason things flow.